Nathan Healy

 Abilene Electricity Prices

-Electricity costs in Texas have been rising.
-Here is what that trend means for homeowners in Abilene.
+Electricity costs in Abilene have been climbing steadily.
+Here’s what that means for your home and your monthly budget.

-Texas electricity rates rose from 12.1 cents per kilowatt-hour (kWh) in 2021 to 14.9 cents per kWh in 2024 — a 23% increase in three years.
-While Texas rates remain below the national average of 16.5 cents per kWh, the upward trend is steady.
+Texas electricity prices rose from 12.1 cents per kWh in 2021 to 14.9 cents in 2024—about a 23% increase in just three years, with national rates climbing even higher.

 Price of Energy: Texas vs National Average